 4. When is the cost of a medicinal product funded or reimbursed by the state?
-Please briefly outline the procedure and pricing for state funding or reimbursement (for example, is the reimbursement paid to the producer, pharmacist or end-user)?
+Please briefly outline the procedure and pricing for state funding or reimbursement (for example, is the reimbursement paid to the producer, pharmacist or enduser)?

 Only products listed in the Reimbursement Codex are reimbursed by the national health insurance system.
 If an individual is a member of one of the mandatory regional health insurance funds, the pharmacist is reimbursed through a special arrangement with the social fund.
-If an individual is not a member of a regional health insurance fund, he must advance the costs, and be reimbursed afterwards (cost-reimbursement principle).